-Select OK, then right-click the ProfilesRNSGeoCode job again and choose "Start at Step...".
+In the SQL Agent folder in SQL Server Management Studio, expand the Jobs folder, right-click the ProfilesRNSGeoCode job and choose "Start at Step...".
 This will send each unique addressstring in the database to the Google web service API, which will return the coordinates.
 Note that Profiles can only process 3 unique addresses per second because of Google's policy on how frequently its API can be called.